Jerrold Post: Career

-In 1965, Post was preparing to accept a position at Harvard's McLean Hospital, when, through an acquaintance, he was recruited by the C.I.A., where he began developing psychological profiles of world leaders.
-After a career of 21 years at the C.I.A., in 1986, Post left to found a program of political psychology at George Washington University, where as a professor, he taught until 2015.
+In 1965, Post was preparing to accept a position at Harvard's McLean Hospital, when, through an acquaintance, he was recruited by the CIA, where he began developing psychological profiles of world leaders.
+After a career of 21 years at the CIA, in 1986, Post left to found a program of political psychology at George Washington University, where as a professor, he taught until 2015.

 He was the founder and director of the Center for the Analysis of Personality and Political Behavior.
 He also maintained a private practice in psychiatry out of his home in Bethesda, Maryland.

 Personal life and death

 Post was married to Sharon (Ruttenberg) Post until her death in 1975.
 He married Carolyn Ashland in 1978.
 He and his first wife had two daughters, Cynthia Post, a psychologist, and Meredith Gramlich, a disability specialist.
 Post also had a stepdaughter, Kirsten Davidson.
 His sister was Judith Tischler.
 He played backgammon, jazz piano and tournament bridge.

 Post had kidney failure in his later years and went to a dialysis center weekly.
 He suffered a stroke in July 2020, and could no longer drive to dialysis, so he took a medical taxi where it is believed he contracted COVID-19.
 On November 15, he tested positive for COVID-19.
 Post died from the virus one week later, on November 22, 2020.